 When evaluating various discount realtors, access the quality of their services.
 Some operate on a team-based approach, meaning you'll collaborate with various individuals from the company rather than a single agent.

-On the other hand, options like Clever provide a more traditional experience with a dedicated full-service realtor at a reduced cost.
+On the other hand, options like Clever Real Estate provide a more traditional experience with a dedicated full-service realtor at a reduced cost.

 Cash buyers

-For homeowners in unique circumstances such as owning a property that requires significant repairs, facing urgent financial needs, or needing to sell swiftly, "We Buy Houses" companies can be a suitable choice.
+For homeowners in unique circumstances, such as those who own a property that requires significant repairs, face urgent financial needs, or need to sell swiftly, cash home buyers can be a suitable choice.

 These companies provide near-instant cash offers and can close in as little as a week or two though usually below market value.
 This route is particularly beneficial for those needing to sell "as-is," avoid foreclosure, or expedite the sale process without the typical listing wait times.